SnapFrames Guide

 Set the Frame Interior Dimensions

 Enter the exact interior opening you want for your artwork or photo.
 The frame will be generated to these interior dimensions.
+Generate a frame about 0.2mm larger than your artwork for an easy fit.

 Choose Your Frame Type